-A complimentary blend of bean of differing origins: it is intense, deeply flavored and when brewed correctly leaves a lingering sweet aftertaste.
+A complimentary blend of beans of differing origins: it is intense, deeply flavored and when brewed correctly leaves a lingering sweet aftertaste.

 Starbucks books I have yet to read

 I am also following up on my intention to find other books about Starbucks.
 I was curious to see if there were other novel length works of fiction out there with a Starbucks flavor.
 Ha, ha.
 I found the list below via Christine McHugh who is a Starbucks alum and author of the soon to be released From Barista to Boardroom.
-I will admit that I have yet to read any of the titles below expect the aforementioned but have pre-ordered from Barista to Boardroom after speaking with author by phone.
-Both Barista and How can be and probably are called memoirs and so are non-fiction as are all the books on the list below.
+I will admit that I have yet to read any of the titles below expect the aforementioned.
+I have pre-ordered from Barista to Boardroom after speaking with author by phone.
+Both Barista and How can be and probably categorized as memoirs.
+Below are others worth a look that I have yet to read: